JosephineJohnson/rdss-archivematica/compose/am-shib/README.md

 The `resolvertest` tool can be used to test what attributes the SP receives from the IdP and what survive the various filters etc. Its full documentation is [here](https://wiki.shibboleth.net/confluence/display/SHIB2/NativeSPresolvertest).

-As an example, here's how you might check what happens when the SP tries to resolve the attributes for the user `aa` for the `archivematica-dashboard` application:
+As an example, here's how you might check what happens when the SP tries to resolve the attributes for the user `aa` for the `am-dash` application:

-	resolvertest -a archivematica-dashboard -i https://idp.example.ac.uk/idp/shibboleth -saml2 -n aa@example.ac.uk
+	resolvertest -a am-dash -i https://idp.example.ac.uk/idp/shibboleth -saml2 -n aa@example.ac.uk

 As with `mdquery`, the `console.logger` configuration file can be used to increase the logging level to offer more information for diagnostics.